LiliaFramework/LiliaFramework.github.io/docs/framework/hooks/faction_hooks.md

 ## **OnTransferred**

 - **Description:**
   Executes actions when a character is transferred to the faction.
-This can include changing the character's model or updating faction-specific attributes.

 - **Realm:**
   `Server`